 With the cloud-based Advanced Threat Protection, the SonicWall SOHO 250 Network Security Appliance identifies malware and zero-day threats lighting fast.
 The Sonic operating system allows administrators to adjust permissions for data filtering as needed, while the built-in wireless controller allows for the easy installation of a wireless network.

 Customers rave about the device, noting it is fast and offers the highest level of security.
 If you are new to using the operating system, there might be a bit of a learning curve as you become acclimated to the design.
 However, reviews note the helpfulness of SonicWall.
-Overall, the price point of $247.51 might be a sticking point for some.
+Overall, the price point might be a sticking point for some.
 Yet, the advanced security tools, attentive support and customization options could make the investment well worth it.

 Tips for buying your own hardware firewall